 That being said, and following those simple rules, mushroom picking is absolutely awesome.
 It’s a great chance to get out of the city (if you live in the city that is), breathe in the fresh air, and hike though the forest.
 Kids love it as well and are completely unaware of the educational value; an added bonus and surely something worthy of show-and-tell!

 For this particular post (and recipe) we collected wild mushrooms that not only grow near to us in abundance but that are also available cultivated and sold in many specialty fruit and vegetable stores and grocers around the world.
 Truth be told however, you can feel free to use any type of wild mushrooms you prefer but don’t substitute dried/reconstituted mushrooms as this will alter the flavour of the dish greatly, if need be, use jarred or frozen.
 Mushrooms are interesting in this respect as dried mushrooms vary greatly in flavour to fresh ones.
 Another good example of this are sun-dried tomatoes versus fresh ones who’s flavours are completely different.
-Below is a photographic list of the mushrooms we picked.
+Above is a photographic list of the mushrooms we picked.

 Now that we’ve looked closer at the types of mushrooms we picked here and their distribution geographically (bear in mind that the above mushrooms can usually be found cultivated and sold fresh at your local specialty grocer), try to plan a trip to the forest to experience the invigorating feeling that comes with being in nature and picking your own mushrooms!
 If these varieties aren’t available to you, do some research and find out what edible mushrooms grow close to you and like I said, go right ahead and substitute the ones I used here for the ones that are available to you.
 If need be, use white/button mushrooms or any any other locally grown variety(ies) from your grocer.